Hare-BH/DoToDo/README.md

-# dotodo_flutter
+# todoey_flutter

-TO DO App in flutter
+TO DO Flutter App using Hive and Provider package

 ## Getting Started